 Zaiton’s kampung retreat in Sungai Bil is the third of 4P’s kebun adventures.
 She had mentioned in passing her family’s kampung house in the village of Sungai Bil which at the time none of us had been before.
 Zaiton was also very modest about it saying that it was ‘just a kampung house’.
 But we were rather intrigued at the prospect of venturing into yet another remote rural outing.
 With Datin Mariam Kadir’s, Datuk Norkhayati’s or Yati and Puan Sri Zainab’s persuasion particularly, Zaiton agreed to host the 4P group at Sg.
 Bil on Friday 28th April 2017.
 As none of us had been there, we quickly arranged to car pool to make sure we got there safely and on time.

 On the appointed day, five vehicles left Kuala Lumpur with 4P members from various locations in Kuala Lumpur and Bangi and made our way to Tanjung Malim and Kampung Sungai Bil in Selangor.
 Zaiton of course left much earlier from Bangsar with Bibik Tin; Yati left with Mariam from Damansara and Bangsar; Rosna Taib and Linda Yip from Sentul and Gombak, Maimunah Kadir and Ramlah from Bangi and Zainab and Zawiyah from Taman Tun Dr. Ismail.
 We all arrived safely but not before making a couple of detours due to taking wrong turnings.
 With directions given by Johari, Zaiton’s driver at the entrance from the Sime Darby signage, we entered the kampung road all the way into the interior and across the bridge over the fast flowing rock-filled river called Sungai Bil.
-Whereupon we came upon this vast clearing with what looked like a palatial building looming in the horizon.
+Whereupon we arrived at this vast clearing with what looked like a palatial building looming in the horizon.
 It was an amazing sight to behold!

 So this is Zai’s ‘just a kampung house’!
 A splendid dark timber house built on high wooden stilts spread over a sprawling expanse of well-trimmed lawn fringed by fruit trees and rainforest.
 What a magnificent view and quite a contrast to the kampung house we had imagined.
 As we approached the house, we spotted high up on the veranda, Zai and Yati vigorously waving to us and motioning us towards the parking area.
 Wandering on the vast grounds below on her own was Mariam armed with her camera, exploring the area on foot, busy taking in and photographing the exotic natural surroundings.